ndleah/dvd-rental-marketing-analytics/README.md

 <img src="https://github.com/nduongthucanh/DVD-Rental-Co-Email-Marketing-Analysis/blob/main/IMG/sc-dep3.gif" width=100% height=100%>

 # Result
-After successfully generated all the insights needed for this email template, let's go on to the final step of inspecting on how will the final output of the actual email look like when sending it to the end customers.
-To do this, I'm gonna craft the [draft template](#key-business-requirements) the marketing team has provided us before together with our valuable data found in previous parts.
+okay so now I've successfully generated all the insights needed for this email template, let's go on to the final step to inspect the final output appearance of the actual email when sending it to the end customers.
+To do this, I'm gonna craft together the [draft template](#key-business-requirements) the marketing team has already provided with our valuable data found in previous parts.

 Let's assume this email template will be sent to a customer with **```customer_id = 1```**.
-Therefore, I will first go back to the requirements of the marketing team and by that, answer each question one by one regarding this customer's scenerio.
+Therefore, I will first go back to the requirements of the marketing team and by that, answer each question one by one regarding this customer's scenario.
  <br />

 ## Requirement #1